balsoft/simple-osd-daemons/README.md

 `simple-osd-daemons` follows XDG Basedir specification: configuration will be written to `$XDG_CONFIG_HOME/simple-osd/`, typically `~/.config/simple-osd/`.
 Each daemon has a separate configuration file in INI format, and there is also a `common` configuration file.
 On startup, the daemons will create their configuration files and populate them with default values if they don't exist.

+## FIXME

+1. Generate `Cargo.nix` on the fly
+2. Bluetooth daemon doesn't actually work, since blurz doesn't allow to get the list of connected devices
+3. Need to figure out icons

 ## License

 This is free and unencumbered software released into the public domain.